code-matt/cocosjs_on_rails/README.md

-#cocosjs_on_rails
+# cocosjs_on_rails

 <img align="right" src="http://i.imgur.com/KA3OaVG.png" />

-##Rails websocket html5 multiplayer boilerplate.
+## Rails websocket html5 multiplayer boilerplate.
 Rails is an authortative server running chipmunk physics in one thread.
 Regular updates about state are delivered on another.
+SuckerPunch gem used for background processing of the physics.

-### extreme WIP
+# extreme WIP

 [![video][2]][1]